yyewolf/multi-operator-demo/library/README.md

 }
 ```

-It is not meant for cross-namespace dependencies as implemented right now, but can be modified to support this.
+It is can support cross-namespace dependencies as well.

 As per the children, the status of the dependency is set in the `status` of the CR.
 The status is set to `True` if the dependency is in a good state and `False` if there was an error or if the dependency is not in a good state.
 ```yaml